poojakanchan/AWS-Project/README.md

 # AWS-Project
 This is a demonstrative AWS application for student data management using RDS and elastic beanstalk.

-The end point of my Web server is: http://awsproject1.us-west-1.elasticbeanstalk.com

 The application supports four database operations on student table:<br>
 i.
 Add a new student <br>
 ii.
 Remove an existing student <br>